eddiesands98gmail/algolia_assigment/datascript/README.md

    ```

 3. Open the algolia_data.py file
-   1. Update the “file_path” variable by replacing “PATH” with the path to the directory where your index data is stored
+   1. Update the “file_path” variable by replacing “PATH” with the path of the directory where your index data is stored
    2. Update “index” variable by replacing YOUR_INDEX with the name of your Algolia Index.
 NOTE: if the selected index does not exists, it will be automatically created.
 4. Open a terminal and run the following command to send your data into Algolia